TheManwithskills/Duskshowdown01/README.md

 - So many tiers that even the Original Showdown Boilerplate doesn't have, like Random Tiers and Local Metagames, as along with different forms of Monotype.
 - For staff members, you can use /shadowban to shadowban users and /permaban ( if & and above) to permaban a user from the server.
 - Economy (bucks system, shop, tournament winnings, lottery)
+- An area where leagues can hang out in.
 - Lowdb and MySql database support

 ## Quick Start